Explore health content from A to Z.

 Medications.
-You will likely be given nitroglycerin and medications that help prevent blood clots, such as aspirin.
-You may also be given medications to help reduce blood pressure or slow your heart rate.
+Your doctor will likely give you nitroglycerin and medications that help prevent blood clots, such as aspirin.
+He or she may also give you medications to help reduce your blood pressure or slow your heart rate.

 Procedures to improve blood flow.
 If your chest pain does not improve, your doctor may suggest procedures to improve blood flow to your heart muscle.
 These can include angioplasty and bypass surgery.
-Your doctor will tell you more about these treatments if they are needed.
+Your doctor will tell you more about these treatments if you need them.

 Lifestyle changes.
 These can include not smoking, eating healthy foods, and getting regular exercise.
-If you have other health problems, such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well since they can increase your risk of a heart attack.
+If you have other health problems, such as high blood pressure, diabetes, or high cholesterol, these need to be treated as well.
+They can increase your risk for a heart attack.
 Lifestyle changes can make unstable angina attacks less frequent and less severe.
-They also help you manage CAD and reduce your risk of a heart attack.
+They also help you manage CAD and reduce your risk for a heart attack.

-If you are prescribed nitroglycerin, be sure to follow your doctor’s instructions about how to use it.
+If your doctor prescribes nitroglycerin, be sure to follow his or her instructions on how to use it.
 Also, be sure to tell your doctor if you’re taking any other medications.
-This includes other prescription and over-the-counter medications as well as herbs and other supplements.
+This includes other prescription and over-the-counter medications, as well as herbs and other supplements.
 DO NOT take nitroglycerin if you take medications to treat erectile dysfunction.
-These can include Viagra, Cialis, or Levitra.
+These can include sildenafil (Viagra), tadalafil (Cialis), or vardenafil (Levitra).